Parnate: starting and adjusting the dose

 The BDZ-type drugs seem less effective, but if used, the medium half-life drugs like lorazepam seem preferable.
 Long half-life drugs like clonazepam and diazepam are not ideal — the levels can build up over a couple of weeks or more; alprazolam and ultra-short half-life ‘Z’ drugs are less effective.
 Half-lives of Zs are approximately — zaleplon 1 hour, zolpidem 3 hours, zopiclone 5 hours.

 Lastly, L-tryptophan (the amino-acid precursor of serotonin) should not be forgotten.
-Gradually escalating doses starting with 1-2 grams (not milligrams) at night can be effective.
-We used to use as much as 4-8 grams, but at such higher doses one sometimes sees hyperreflexia and clonus.
-There are rare reports of toxicity and confusion (13-17).
-Some of the cases of confusion reported in association with L-T exemplify a wanton disregard of the principles of good clinical pharmacology mentioned above: e.g. in one of the cases described: dothiepin 300 mg daily ceased abruptly and PLZ started next day, and increased the day after that! and with addition of tryptophan.
-Well, if you go looking for trouble you will find it.
+Gradually escalating doses starting with 1-2 grams (not milligrams) at night can be effective (again, the old mantra of start low, go slow).
+We used to use as much as 4 grams, but at such higher doses one sometimes sees hyperreflexia and clonus.
+There are rare reports of toxicity and confusion [20-24].
+Some of the cases of confusion reported in association with L-T exemplify a wanton disregard of the principles of good clinical pharmacology mentioned above: e.g. in one of the cases described: dothiepin 300 mg daily ceased was abruptly and PLZ started next day and increased the day after that! and with addition of tryptophan.
+One would really have to wonder if someone who does that has even a basic grasp of pharmacology and therapeutics: so, if you go looking for trouble you will find it.

 Change only one drug at a time, and do not suddenly cease drugs known to produce withdrawal effects!
 Allow at least five half-lives to elapse before assessing the result: you just cannot help some people who are wilfully stupid and disobey the basic rules of sensible clinical pharmacology.